Shofuuu/Rotary-Encoder-PWM-Channel/README.md

 ## Description

-This VHDL code defines the top-level module for a lab exercise project.
-The module, named `LabExercise3_Top`, integrates components for debouncing input signals, encoding input values, and controlling LED outputs based on these values.
-The design includes clock division, signal debouncing, and LED control logic.
+This VHDL code describes the top-level module for a lab exercise project named `LabExercise3_Top`.
+The module is designed to debounce input signals, encode them, and control the brightness of multiple LEDs based on the encoded values and switch positions.

 ## Entity Declaration